openu-cs-degree/20407-Data-Structures-and-Introduction-to-Algorithms/README.md

 Additionally, a user interface is [provided](#user-interface) to facilitate interaction with these data structures.

+The project is my submission to Maman 13 which can be found in [חוברת הקורס](https://github.com/yonisimian/mergeable-heap/blob/main/חוברת%20הקורס.pdf).

 ## Mergeable Heaps

 In computer science, a **mergeable heap** (also called a meldable heap) is an abstract data type that supports a merge operation.
 Mergeable heaps are particularly useful in applications where dynamic sets of elements need to be managed efficiently, such as in Dijkstra's algorithm.